tpluscode/tpluscode.github.io/source/_posts/2015-01-27-hateoas-as-if-you-meant-it.markdown

 the REST paradigm states that the resource is the one and only place where clients get information necessary to perform requests.
 Path on the client is not.

-We are effectively falling back to inferior design and the real "gain" is usually increased maintenance.
+We are inadvertedly falling back to inferior design and the real "gain" is usually increased maintenance.

 ### HATEOAS as if you meant it